kp101/Wellness-Monitor/adafruitio/README.md

 # How to create SMS Text/Email Notification based on feed

 This is based on AdafruitIO 'Actions'.

-When the 'alarms' feed received any data, a SMS text message and Email will be send.
+When an 'alarms' feed received any data, a SMS text message and Email will be send.
 Remove one of email or text if desired.
-Customize this according to local requirements.
+Customize this according to your requirement(s).

 ![sending text](images/adafruitio-alarms_2026-02-02_23-26-33.png)